 - Research shows that children who have learned to speak their native language are capable of learning another language. - Dual Language Immersion is a very challenging program.
 A child who is a good listener, flexible, and able to handle transitions is a good candidate for the Dual Language Immersion program.
-A child who is easily frustrated or has a hard time staying focused may have difficulty with the demands of DLI.
-Positive support and encouragement from home are important to a child's success in this program. - Most students with disabilities thrive in Dual Language Immersion programs.
+A child who is easily frustrated or has a hard time staying focused may have difficulty with the demands of DLI. - Most students with disabilities thrive in Dual Language Immersion programs.
 However, research indicates that those students with poor listening comprehension may not be good candidates for this program.
 Many of these students have significant difficulty processing sounds into language (including their native language). - Even with the challenging nature of the program, most DLI students are performing at or above grade level in all areas by 5th grade.